-Successful restaurant email marketing campaigns are personalized and are triggered by customer behavior.
-WiFi marketing and presence analytics allow retail and restaurant establishments to grow their customer databases quickly, personalize there customers experiences and trigger email marketing campaigns based upon your customers behavior.
+Restaurant email marketing campaigns are personalized and are triggered by customer behavior.
+WiFi marketing and presence analytics allow retail and restaurant establishments to grow their customer databases quickly, personalize their customers experiences and trigger email marketing campaigns based upon your customers behavior.

 Know Your Audience

 First and foremost, to write effective email copy for your restaurant email marketing campaign you must be intimately familiar with the audience that is going to receive the email.

 If you don’t know the audience, you have no way of knowing what type of message will pique their interest and compel them to engage.

 Fortunately, with the help of Bloom’s WiFi marketing and analytics platform, this is exactly what you’re going to give them.

 Having detailed presence analytics – behavior patterns, customer profiles including names, emails, demographics, and zip codes give you the ability to begin segmenting your customers into various buyers’ personas.